silentunicorn249/CipherShare/Readme.md

   - **Basic P2P File Sharing:**
     Peers can list, download, and share files (stored in a local folder).
   - **Centralized Discovery Fallback:**
     On startup, a node attempts to register with a discovery server (default IP: 127.0.0.1, port: 6000).
-If unavailable, the node prompts for an alternate peer to bootstrap the network.
   - **Decentralized Peer Discovery:**
     - **Broadcast Search:** Searches for a file across the network by flooding broadcast messages with a TTL.
     - **Discover Neighbors:** Nodes can query their neighbors (using a new `DISCOVER` command) to receive additional neighbor lists and merge them into their own.